The name Kerbey arrived in England

 Outstanding amongst the family at this time was Thomas Kirkby, rector of the church of St. Michael in Aughton, Lancashire

 in 1548 CITATION[CLOSE]

 'Townships: Scarisbrick', in A History of the County of Lancaster: Volume 3, ed.
 William Farrer and J Brownbill (London, 1907), pp. 265-276.
 British History Online http://www.british-history.ac.uk/vch/lancs/vol3/pp265-276 [accessed 21 January 2017].

 ; John Kirby (1690-1753), an English land surveyor and topographer, best known for his book The Suffolk

-Traveller; Richard Kirkby (c.1625-1681), an English politician, from Kirkby Ireleth in Lancashire...
-Another 110 words (8 lines of text) are included under the topic Early Kerbey Notables in all our PDF Extended History products and printed products wherever possible.
+Traveller; Richard Kirkby (c.1625-1681), an English politician, from Kirkby Ireleth in Lancashire.
+He was a Justice of the Peace and Member of Parliament for Lancaster (1661-1681).
+His son Colonel Roger Kirkby (c.1649-1709) was an English soldier and politician.
+He was Governor of...
+Another 80 words (6 lines of text) are included under the topic Early Kerbey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kerbey family to Ireland

 Some of the Kerbey family moved to Ireland

 , but this topic is not covered in this excerpt.
 More information about their life in Ireland

 is included in all our PDF Extended History products